TRAVEL UPDATE: Visit Haiti from Home

 1. Fabiola Jean-Louis

-Fabiola Jean-Louis’ art experiments with objects and themes across folklore, history, and the pre- and post-industrial eras.
+Fabiola Jean-Louis’ art experiments with objects and themes across Haitian folklore, history, and the pre- and post-industrial eras.
 Through photography, costume and paper sculpture, Jean-Louis explores the different presentations of identity and its connections to mundane objects.
 Her work has been described as “magical, moody, and mysterious”, and following her on Instagram feels like getting exclusive access to the process as well as the artist and her upcoming projects.

 Genre: Paper Mache Sculptures/Photography